 What is the Cost of Living in Ohio?

-We hope that this article on the cheapest universities in Ohio was helpful.
-If you are interested in studying abroad, check out the Available Programs for International Students and our Study in the U.S. sections!
+We hope that this article on affordable universities in Ohio was helpful.
+If you are interested in studying abroad, check out the Available Programs for International Students and our guide to studying in the United States!